domenkozar/domenkozar.com/domenkozar.com/_posts/2014-03-11-why-puppet-chef-ansible-arent-good-enough.markdown

 # History of Linux automation

 Remember (old-timer?)
 Linux user typing commands into terminal that goes and mutates the state of the Linux machine.
-He'll go and stop a process, change configuration file and start the process again.
+They'll go and stop a process, change configuration file and start the process again.
-He's the one connecting to the machine and making sure the state of the Linux machine is mutated correctly.
+They's the one connecting to the machine and making sure the state of the Linux machine is mutated correctly.
 Let's call this method [Imperative Configuration](http://en.wikipedia.org/wiki/Imperative_programming).

-He'll soon realize there are many routine tasks and there is a benefit of automating them.
-In old days he'd write a collection of bash scripts, but today we have frameworks in most popular languages to refactor imperative steps and reuse them.
+They'll soon realize there are many routine tasks and there is a benefit of automating them.
+In old days They'd write a collection of bash scripts, but today we have frameworks in most popular languages to refactor imperative steps and reuse them.
 Let's call this method **Automated Imperative Configuration** (as implemented for example in [Chef](http://www.getchef.com/chef/) (Ruby) or [Fabric](http://docs.fabfile.org/en/1.8/) (Python)).

 [Code complexity](http://en.wikipedia.org/wiki/Programming_complexity) and [the need of a documented operating system](http://conf.writethedocs.org/eu/2014/) soon inspired our Linux user to think further.
-What if he built one layer of abstraction on top of those steps and rather describe the end state of the system we'd like the Linux machine to be and the underlying system will take care of examining state and executing commands to do so?
+What if they built one layer of abstraction on top of those steps and rather describe the end state of the system we'd like the Linux machine to be and the underlying system will take care of examining state and executing commands to do so?
 Something like we use SQL everyday, to focus on WHAT instead of HOW.
 Let's call this method [Declarative Configuration](http://en.wikipedia.org/wiki/Declarative_programming)